pjh68/pjh68.github.io/_posts/2022-10-20-multi-tenancy-the-past.md

 ## Summary
-This history takes up to around 2014... we have stopped just short of the next major technical milestone: the leap from reproducable builds to infrastructure-as-code and reproduceable environments.
+This history takes us up to around 2014... we have stopped just short of the next major technical milestone: the leap from reproducible builds to infrastructure-as-code and reproducible environments.

 Part 2 will cover what this leap enables...